What Does It Mean When Check Engine Light Turns On

 It begins with a letter and is followed by four numbers.

-- P stands for powertrain (engine & transmission), B stands for the vehicle’s body (which includes A/C and airbags), C stands for chassis and the ABS, and U stands for the user network, including the wiring bus.
+- P stands for powertrain (engine & transmission), B stands for the vehicle’s body (which includes A/C and airbags), C stands for chassis and ABS, and U stands for the user network, including the wiring bus.

 - The first number will be a 0 or 1.
 0 means the problem is generic, while 1 indicates that the problem is manufacturer-specific.